MalteshgoudaS17/PracticeRepo/README.md

 # PracticeRepo
-Created this repo for practice purpose
+Created this repo for practice purpose will be adding Scripts develped by me